 Roast Beef Sandwich with Horseradish Sauce

 We get it.
 Prime Rib and Horseradish go together like cheese and crackers.
-So if you must add some horseradish, feel free to add in some Horseradish Sauce for Prime Rib or Horseradish Aioli.
+So if you must add some horseradish, feel free to add in some Horseradish Sauce for Prime Rib, Horseradish Aioli or Horseradish Mustard.
 I promise you won’t miss it, however.
 The garlic bread and au jus provides ample flavor so a classic “prime rib sandwich sauce” isn’t needed.

 How Long Are Roast Beef Leftovers Good For?